survivejs/webpack-book/manuscript/building/01_source_maps.md

 ### `devtool: 'eval-source-map'`

 `eval-source-map` is the highest quality option of the inline options.
-It's also the slowest one as it emits the most data:
+It’s also the slowest one as it emits the most data:

 ```javascript
 webpackJsonp([1, 2], {